-Agreement on price between the landlord and tenant is set in the contract.
+An agreement on price between the landlord and resident is set in the contract.
 Ensure that the price you’ve agreed to verbally is the same price written in the rental contract.

 Most, if not all, landlords or rental companies will ask for a rent deposit.
 This deposit can be no more than the cost of one month’s rent (or one week’s rent if rent is paid weekly.)
-This deposit may only be used as last months (or week’s) payment.
+This deposit may only be used as last month’s (or week’s) payment.
 If rent is raised at any point, the landlord may ask you to supplement the deposit to that amount.
-The landlord is also obligated to pay tenants interested on their deposit every year.
+The landlord is also obligated to pay residents interest on their deposit every year.